softwaresaved/international-survey/analysis/introduction.md

 ## Composition of the survey

-The surveys are composed of 10 sections which investigated a specific aspect of the RSEs.
-These questions were focus on the individual level mainly.
+The surveys are composed of 10 sections that each investigated a specific aspect of the RSEs.
+These questions were mainly focused on the individual level.
-The different sections may not appear in all surveys as each country tailored each survey.
+The different sections may not appear in all surveys, as each country tailored each survey.
 For a report of which questions are present in which survey, please follow this [link](https://github.com/softwaresaved/international-survey/blob/master/survey_creation/2017/summary_questions.csv).
 Here is a brief description of each section and its associated goals:

 1. **Demographics**: In this section, we were interested in the traditional social and economical aspect of the participants.
 Gender, age, salary and education are among the investigated dimensions and adapted to the specificities of each countries.
 2. **Coding**: Obviously, RSEs are coding, but how often, for how long and for whom.